-Section 3.4 profiled four engagement levels for structuring collective action activity.
-These engagement levels represent divergent commitments on your part and serve, if used in isolation, different purposes.
-To optimize your collective action, you must explicitly match your water action area intervention(s) and the associated interested parties with the level of engagement that will most effectively support the effort, keeping in mind that higher levels of engagement are often preceded by informative or consultative processes.
-Selecting among the engagement levels informative, consultative, collaborative, or integrative-involves the exploration of three factors: external-party dependence; external-party interest and capacity; and internal company interest and capacity.
-(Appendix D provides a set of diagnostic questions for each of the factors enabling you to systematically evaluate on-the-ground conditions relative to the collective action choices.)
+To optimize your collective action, you must explicitly match your action areas of focus and the associated interested parties with the level of engagement that will most effectively support the effort.
+Selecting among the engagement levels involves the exploration of three factors: external-party dependence, external-party interest and capacity, and internal-company interest and capacity.
+(Appendix D provides a set of diagnostic questions for each of the factors, enabling you to systematically evaluate on-the-ground conditions relative to the collective action choices.)